 |

-For heavily planted tanks, some may opt for metal halide or mercury vapour lights, which are normally
+For heavily planted tanks, it was once common to employ metal halide or mercury vapour lights, which were normally

 suspended above an open-top tank.
 These are able to punch light deeper than fluorescent tubing and are